Egorov-Type Semiclassical Limits for Open Quantum Systems with a Bi-Lindblad Structure: Bi-Hamiltonian geometry and contact integrability

 In this section we work entirely in the classical realm: Poisson, symplectic and contact structures live on smooth manifolds, and no quantization procedure is involved.
 The contact systems and homogeneous Hamiltonian systems constructed here will later serve as the classical (or semiclassical) phase-space models for the GKSL generators introduced in Section~\ref{sec:lindblad}.

 On the one hand, bi-Hamiltonian geometry is entirely formulated in the Poisson (or symplectic) category: compatibility of Poisson structures leads to recursion operators and hierarchies of commuting Hamiltonians \cite{M.M1984,M.C.F+1997,F.M.P2000,Fernandes1994,C.M.P1993,G.M.S2003}.
 On the other hand, homogeneity is a property with respect to the Liouville vector field on an exact symplectic manifold.
-In our context these two ingredients are logically independent: bi-Hamiltonian (or Poisson--Nijenhuis) structures will be used to generate integrals in involution in the usual symplectic sense, while homogeneity will be the geometric mechanism that allows us to project these integrals to a $(2n+1)$-dimensional contact manifold via symplectization.
+These two ingredients are independent: bi-Hamiltonian (or Poisson--Nijenhuis) structures will be used to generate integrals in involution in the usual symplectic sense, while homogeneity will be the geometric mechanism that allows us to project these integrals to a contact manifold of one dimension less.